 |Early Decision Acceptance Rate||ED not offered|

 |Applicants Submitting SAT scores||35%|

-Let's take a look at all of these areas to get a better idea of what Life Pacific College offers and if it might be a good choice for you.
+Let's take a closer look at these areas to get a better sense of what Life Pacific College offers and if the college seems like a good choice for you.

-Out of all the first-year, full-time undergrads who start at Life Pacific College, around 77% come back the next year.
-Life Pacific College's six-year graduation rate for undergrads is 42%.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Approximately 77% of first-year, full-time undergrads who start at Life Pacific Collegecome back their sophomore year.
+Around 42% of students who started at Life Pacific College earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.